-Once you’ve applied for a loan, you need to be transparent with the lender.
-Do not make the error of duping information, thinking that it will help you get a loan.
+Once you’ve applied for funding, you need to be transparent with the funder.
+Do not make the error of duping information, thinking that it will help you get funding.

-Regardless of the industry you operate in, every lender will want answers to the following questions when you’re applying for a small business loan:
+Regardless of the industry you operate in, every funder will want answers to the following questions when you’re applying for small business funding:

-All lending agencies, including banks, will run a background check to see if you’re capable of repaying the loan.
-Your lending agency will identify this by asking questions pertaining to your income statements and cash flow position.
-They want to ensure that you have the resources to repay the loan.
+All funding agencies, including banks, will run a background check to see if you’re capable of repaying the funding.
+Your funding agency will identify this by asking questions pertaining to your income statements and cash flow position.
+They want to ensure that you have the resources to repay the funding.

-The second question all lending agencies have is slightly different, but it is still important.
-This is where most lenders look at your creditworthiness to determine whether you will be making timely repayments based on how you’ve fared in the past.
-Anyone who hasn’t been making timely loan repayments in the past would not be trusted with a new loan.
+The second question all funding agencies have is slightly different, but it is still important.
+This is where most funders look at your creditworthiness to determine whether you will be making timely repayments based on how you’ve fared in the past.
+Anyone who hasn’t been making timely funding repayments in the past would not be trusted with a new funding.